Did you know cyber-attacks have increased over the last 12 months?

 With a greater reliance on technology than ever before, we’ve seen an increase in the frequency and severity of cyber threats and attacks.
 Any business can be affected as we’ve seen with the Microsoft Exchange hack or the US Colonial Pipeline ransomware attack.
 Unfortunately, some UK brokers have also been targeted, as reported in the insurance press.

-The ICO have offered great insight into data security incident trends in the first 3 months of 2021 and specialist companies can offer advice on how to protect your business against cyber threats.
+The ICO have offered great insight into data security incident trends up to Q4 2022 and specialist companies can offer advice on how to protect your business against cyber threats.
 The National Cyber Security Centre has created a Cyber Essentials guide to help you guard your organisation against cyber-attacks and BIBA have issued guidance on the uses of cyber insurance.